stuartnelson3/golang-eventsource/README.md

 Event source example server.
-Direct the clients to make a request to `/stream`, then send a `POST` request to send events out to all connected clients.
+Direct the clients to make a `GET` request to `/stream` to open the event source connection, then send a `POST` request to `/update_stream` to send events out to all connected clients.

 # License
-Copyright (c) 2013 Stuart Nelson
+Copyright (c) 2014 Stuart Nelson

 MIT License